Welcome to ACOAnimal Care Operations provides professional veterinary medical, husbandry, and proposal review services.

 Please note, if discrepancies occur, the animal order form will be returned to researcher’s business office and will require corrections and cause a delay with ordering animals.Animal Purchase Request FormNTV Form

-The Non-Traditional Vendor Import Form (NTV Form) is used to procure animals from a nontraditional source.
-The veterinarian of the other institution will be contacted to send the health records for the selected animals.
-The PI will be charged shipping cost plus a 30 percent administrative fee for shipping arrangements.
-Imported animals from a nontraditional source will be quarantined for 4 to 6 weeks.
-Mice will be screened utilizing a PCR based test.
-No manipulations are to occur during quarantine.
+The Importation of Animals form transfers animals from other institutions.
+After completing the form, the veterinarian of the other institution will be contacted to send the health records for the selected animals.
+The PI will be charged shipping costs plus a 30 percent administrative fee for shipping arrangements.

 The Animal Transfer Form is used when transferring animals from one investigator to another.
 This is the only way to have the per diem charges transferred to another investigator.
 Investigators receiving animals must have prior IACUC approval for the number and species of animal.